 This handbook contains information that will be helpful to students as they progress through medical school.
-Students are encouraged to keep this handbook and refer to it often.
+Students are encouraged to refer to this handbook often.
+This handbook has two sections, see below.

 The PLFSOM reserves the right to make changes to the information and policies contained herein at such times as it deems appropriate.
 Students will immediately be informed in writing of any substantive changes in the policies of the PLFSOM.
 NOTE: All policies in this handbook are subject to approval by the President.